nominalaeon/fireshell/README.md

 Projected roadmap for FireShell and it's subsets builds.

-* Integrate Grunt-init to allow for initial project naming (for dynamic CSS/JS banners)
-* LESS.css variant (`less` dir inside `src`), keeping Sass as default but providing Gruntfile.js setup
-* AngularJS FireShell build with MVC scaffolding
+* AngularJS FireShell build with MV-VM scaffolding
-* Bower as package manager
-* Static HTML Includes FireShell build (emulates server-side includes)
-* PHP FireShell spawning a `localhost` with relevant includes
-* Create a Yeoman generator for FireShell

 ## License